Music of Final Fantasy XV: Final Fantasy XV

 The game's music was designed to encompass themes of "friendship" and "filial bonds".
 Initially, due to its status as a spin-off, Shimomura did not feel the same amount of pressure to conform to the legacy of previous composers.
 By the time the game changed from Versus XIII to XV, she had a clear idea of what the score would be like and so felt minimal reservations despite the game now being part of the main series.
 At the same time, she felt the need to respect the work of earlier composers such as Nobuo Uematsu while staying true to the series' legacy of musical variety.
 Despite the ten year development, the musical concepts Shimomura worked from did not change much: she constantly aimed at creating a darker score than other Final Fantasy titles.
-Ultimately, only a third of Shimomura's completed work for Versus XIII was carried over into Final Fantasy XV.
+Ultimately, only a third of Shimomura's completed work for Versus XIII was carried over into XV.

 New elements were added when the game became Final Fantasy XV, but that was to suit the new elements being introduced rather than overwriting previous work.
 In contrast to her work with Nomura, Shimomura's tracks were quickly approved by Tabata, who only later requested changes or revisions.
 The score combined multiple music genres: apart from Shimomura's typical classical style, she also incorporated other styles such as Bossa nova and American Blues for certain locations.
-For his work on the game, Suzuki drew on his work on the Metal Gear series, though he watched gameplay videos rather than cutscenes for his work on Final Fantasy XV.
+For his work on the game, Suzuki drew on his work on the Metal Gear series, though he watched gameplay videos rather than cutscenes for his work on XV.
 The music was performed and recorded in Boston by the Video Game Orchestra, a North American orchestra specializing in video game music whose first Final Fantasy project had been Lightning Returns: Final Fantasy XIII in 2013.
 The orchestra's founder Shota Nakama helped with orchestration and arrangements for the soundtrack, in addition to composing the track "Bros on the Road".
 Nakama began working on the game in 2014, first working on tracks for promotional trailers.